trip-zip/awesome-from-scratch/README.md

 local launcher_widget = square_icon(launcher, beautiful.primary_color)
 ```
 * Then you add the launcher_widget to the wibar.
 Any functionality we want to affix to the launcher widget will be easily applied.

+#### Widgets directory
+* Let's create a little widgets directory and put all our newly created widgets there.
+We *could* put them in a "wibar" type widget, but I think they're simple enough that I might want to use some of these in another place.
+* Each of the specific widgets like launcher and volume can get their own widget file, but things like the square_icon and the image_widget wrapper can just be in a wrappers.lua file to be reused by these widgets and more later on.